Skip to main content

 Explore the WVU Difference through this program's academic, research, and student life opportunities.

-• Accredited by the Forensic Science Education Programs Accreditation Commission continuously since 2004.
+• Accredited by the Forensic Science Education Programs Accreditation Commission continuously since 2004 (one of the first in the country).

 • Among the five most innovative forensics laboratories in the U.S.

-• The largest crime scene house complex in the U.S., consisting of five donated homes and a forensic garage fully equipped introductory and advanced crime scene training and research.
+• The largest crime scene complex in the U.S., consisting of four homes and a forensic garage fully equipped with introductory and advanced crime scene training.

 • Ballistics laboratory and forensic ballistics research facility.